mitanshudodia/TrueFoundry-ML-Engineer-Intern-Test/README.md

 ## Run the Service
 `python main.py --hf_pipeline <pipeline_name> --model_deployed_url <model_url>`

-Here you have to replace the pipeline name with the hugging face pipeline name for that particular mode and the mode_url with the endpoints of your TrueFoundry deployed model
+Here you have to replace the pipeline name with the hugging face pipeline name for that particular model and the mode_url with the endpoints of your TrueFoundry deployed model

 For Example running the server for the object-detection pipeline use this: